 You Are Relying on Friends and Family to Help Drive Traffic

 I get it.
 I did the same thing.
 You are so excited to launch your new blog.
 You may even have friends and family who have encouraged you to start it.
 In the beginning, those friends may even give you a couple of shares.
 But I can tell you that your friends and family will not drive your traffic or your sales.
 My friends and family rarely share my posts.
-Only a handful actually subscribe to my blog and I can only think of one friend who has purchased something through my blog.
+Only a handful actually subscribe to my blog and I can only think of two friends who have purchased something through my blog.
 Many friends and family read my blog when I post links, but few actually commit and subscribe.
 If you go into blogging expecting that you’re friends and family will share every post and buy every product, you’ll be disappointed maybe even resentful.
 I have thousands of subscribers and nearly all are strangers.

 Your friends and family will likely not be your audience.
 I will also tell you, don’t take this personally.
 It doesn’t mean they don’t love your work or support you.
 It’s just the way it is.
 You will need to increase your traffic organically through hardcore sharing on social media platforms.
-It will come with lots of content creation, potentially paid ads on platforms, building your email list, and scheduling your promotion at peak times.
+It will come with lots of content creation, potentially paid ads on platforms, building your email list, and scheduling your promotions at peak times.

 Not Building Your E-mail List From Day One